tier4/AutowareArchitectureProposal.proj/Sensing/Sensing.md

 In the twest estimation process, the data is combined with the GNSS data and a twist data with covariance, and the current velocity of the ego-vehicle is estimated.

 ## Preprocessors

-Depends on the sensors, the required preprocessings are different.
-Here, we describe our implementation design as a reference.

 ### Pointcloud